xobx-cherif/Coding_challenges/readme.md

 ![](./images/pi2.png)

 The beauty of this algorithm is that we don’t need any graphics or simulation to display the generated points.
-We simply generate random $$(x, y)$$ pairs and then check if $$x^{2} + y^{2} \leqslant 1$$ .
+We simply generate random $$(x, y)$$ pairs and then check if $$x^{2} + y^{2} <= 1$$ .
 If yes, we increment the number of points that appears inside the circle.
 In randomized and simulation algorithms like Monte Carlo, the more the number of iterations, the more accurate the result is.
 Thus, the title is “Estimating the value of Pi” and not “Calculating the value of Pi”.
 Below is the algorithm for the method:

 The Algorithm
 1. Initialize circle_points, square_points and interval to 0.